John Dudgeon, Ph.D.

 (2006) NSF Archaeometry Grant: Solid-Sample Inorganic Analysis Facilities for Archaeological Research at IIRMES, CSULB—$154,256; Co-PI with H. Neff, C. P. Lipo.

 ANTH 2203: Introduction to Archaeology.
-Introduction to basic methods, data and concepts of archaeology, with a focus on the evolution of monumental architecture and social hierarchy, especially in the Pacific.
+Introduction to basic methods, data and concepts of archaeology.

 ANTH 2232: **Sex, Culture and Human Evolution.
 Sociocultural anthropological study of sex and gender variation in a cross-cultural perspective, with emphasis on evolution and maintenance of distinctive features of human sexuality.
 (3 credit course).

-ANTH 2237: **Archaeology of Oceania.
+ANTH 2237: **Oceanic Archaeology and Culture.
 Introduction to Pacific prehistory with emphasis on geography, island biogeography and human adaptation on islands.
 Cultural continuity and cultural revitalization movements are also discussed.
 (3 credit course).

 ANTH 4404/5504: **Material Culture Analysis in Archaeology.
 Undergraduate/graduate course in theoretical and methodological approaches for studying archaeological material culture.
 Emphases include ethnoarchaeological and experimental approaches for understanding prehistoric technology.
 (3 credit course with 1 credit lab).